Home » Dehydrating » Dehydrate Garlic & DIY Garlic Powder

 2. Pulse often until pieces look fairly broken up, THEN process for 20 seconds at a time.
 Overprocessing leads to clumping!

-Conditioning Powder
+Conditioning Garlic Powder

 Yes, you should condition your garlic powder, too!